dethimnow/HashAdderUltimate/README.md

+*********************
+This is an update HashAdder script.
+Changes include:
+*********************

+Collision–List Generation:
+The script computes a “twos” list from a starting point (based on the user’s public key and input parameter) and then uses parallel processing (via a ProcessPoolExecutor) to compute collision entries.
+The results are bucketed (using a prefix derived from the candidate’s x–coordinate) and presorted before being saved.

+Multiplication Grid:
+A precomputed grid is built so that the “multiply_num()” function quickly computes the elliptic curve point corresponding to a given candidate integer.

+Search Routines:
+Three search methods are implemented:

+Lookup Grid Search / Reverse Grid Search: These iterate over “grid rows.”
+Random Search: This performs a random walk through candidate keys. easyCount() Search (New):
+This adaptive iterative search uses the “density” of collision entries in the candidate’s bucket to adjust the search step size.
+If a candidate’s bucket is empty the step is increased; if the bucket is dense the step is reduced—narrowing the search region.
+Progress (iterations per second) is printed periodically.
+Multi–Key Input and Device Selection:
+Users may input multiple public keys (which are added if they share the same curve) and select between CPU and GPU (currently GPU falls back to CPU).

 NOTICE:  YOU MUST KNOW HOW TO RUN A PYTHON PROGRAM FROM THE COMMAND LINE / TERMINAL IN ORDER TO USE THIS TOOL!!!

 ************